top of page

 with Rebecca Watkins and the Dare Arts Gallery

 Step 2: Rinse your big brush and pat it dry.
-Let’s use that same big brush to scoop a small blob of white paint onto your mixing plate and then add a tiny dot of blue paint.
+Use that same big brush to scoop a small blob of white paint onto your mixing plate and then add a tiny dot of blue paint.
 Mix with your large brush to make a sky-blue color.
 Paint the sky area.
 Be careful to paint around your clouds.
-You can use some of the remaining sky-blue color to create waves in your ocean and paint your edges.
+You can use some of the remaining sky-blue color to create waves in your ocean and paint your canvas edges.
 You can orient your large brush sideways and create long thin lines in the water using the flat edge of the brush.

 Step 3: It’s time to start painting the sailfish!
-Leave your big brush in the water and select either of the two small brushes...whichever you prefer.
+Leave your big brush in the water to soak and select either of the two small brushes...whichever you prefer.
 Dip your small brush in your water and pat dry on your paper towel.
-Load it up with black paint and you’re going to carefully paint all the fins black.
-You’ll also paint the top of the sailfish's bill black and the opening of the mouth black.
-I chose to outline the sailfish.
-Go slow and don't forget that you can rotate your canvas on the easel if it's easier.
-You can use the flat side of your small flat brush for straight lines on the bill.
-Leave the stripe that runs the length of his his body alone for now.
+Dip it in the black paint and carefully paint all the fins black.
+Paint the top of the sailfish's bill black and the opening of the mouth black.
+Outline the sailfish in black but leave the two stripes on his body in pencil.
+Go slow.
+You CAN rotate your canvas on the easel if it's easier to reach places.
+Use the flat side of your small flat brush to make the straight lines on the bill.

 Step 6: Time to add details!
 Add blue stripes to the sail and a blue strip to define the curve of his spine.
 You can use any shades of blue you want!
 Mix a light blue shade and add the dotted stripes on the sides of your fish.
-Try to follow the rounded contour of the fish to create that round belly shape…looking for a meaty fish!
+Try to follow the rounded contour of the fish to create that round belly shape…we are looking for a meaty fish!

 Sign your name or initials in the corner.
 Woot!
 You just painted a sailfish!